-The Financial Institutions Department is responsible for establishing and maintaining relationships with other banks, providing products such as current account products, overdrafts, loans including syndicated loans, and loans guaranteed by KUKE to support the Polish export market.
-Currently, the Bank focuses the sale of its loans in this department on Central and Eastern Europe.
-The Financial Institutions Department is also responsible for arranging loans in the interbank market and for negotiations over documentation.
+The Financial Institutions Department is responsible for establishing and maintaining relationships with other banks, providing current accounts, overdrafts, loans, including syndicated loans and loans guaranteed by KUKE (Export Credit Insurance Corporation) to support the Polish export market.
+The Financial Institutions Department is also responsible for arranging loans in the interbank market.